Foreign relations of India: Africa

-India has close relations with this oil rich West African country.
-Twenty percent of India's crude oil needs are met, by Nigeria.
+India has close relations with this oil-rich West African country.
+Twenty per cent of India's crude oil needs are met, by Nigeria.
 40000 oilbbl/d of oil, is the amount of oil, that India receives from Nigeria.
 Trade, between these two countries stands at $875 million in 2005–2006.
 Indian companies have also invested in manufacturing, pharmaceuticals, iron ore, steel, information technology, and communications, amongst other things.
 Both India and Nigeria, are members of the Commonwealth of Nations, G-77, and the Non-Aligned Movement.
-Former Nigerian President, Olusegun Obasanjo was the guest of honour, at the Republic Day parade, in 1999, and the Indian Prime Minister Manmohan Singh, visited Nigeria in 2007, and addressed the Nigerian Parliament.
+Former Nigerian president, Olusegun Obasanjo was the guest of honour, at the Republic Day parade, in 1999, and the Indian prime minister Manmohan Singh visited Nigeria in 2007 and addressed the Nigerian Parliament.